emvolz-phylodynamics/ebola2014-phylodynamicsPractical/README.md

 Since your results will be based on a different sample of sequences, your results will likely differ from what is presented here.
 You can try re-running your analysis with different subsamples and options.

-Choose a 'seed' for random number generation distinct from the `1111` value used here.
+Choose a 'seed' for random number generation distinct from the `2014` value used here (for example, your CID number).
 Make a note of this number.
 Your results will be reproducible with this seed.

 ```r
 set.seed( 2014 )